K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Formal Semantics of Structured Text in The framework

 In this section, we introduce K-ST, the executable operational semantics of ST formalized in $\mathbb{K}$.
-Note that in practice the PLC programming environment is provided by specific PLC manufacturers including Codesys and Siemens's TIA portal (TIA, Structured Control Language (SCL)).
-As a consequence, the implementations of different manufacturers may be different and may include their own unique functions or structures.
+Note that in practice the PLC programming environment is provided by specific PLC manufacturers including {CODESYS} and Siemens's TIA portal (TIA, Structured Control Language (SCL)).
+As a consequence, the implementations of different manufacturers can vary and may also include their own unique functions or structures.

 Our approach is therefore to focus on the common features, allowing other unique functions of the environment to be implemented by extending the operational semantics.
 Specifically, the syntax of ST is constructed based on the official IEC 61131-3 standard \cite{tiegelkamp2010iec}.
 The configuration is specifically designed for ST. Based on the syntax and the configuration, we then formalize the semantic rules for the language features with rewriting logic.
 Next, we present each component of the semantic one by one.